By Nicole S.

 Because plant-based diets can be restrictive, children on vegan and vegetarian diets should be closely monitored to ensure the essential nutrients are being met to support proper growth.
 This is why many toddlers on plant-based diets can benefit from a nutrient-dense toddler formula/nutritional drink that supplements their food intake with a balanced source of added fat, protein, and key micronutrients, especially calcium, vitamin D, iron, B12 and omega 3’s, all from one source.

-Seeking Toddler Formula Alternatives
+Seeking Toddler Formula and Nutrition Alternatives

 There are many children who cannot tolerate cow’s milk or cow’s milk-based formulas.
 About 2.5% of children under 3 have a documented cow’s milk protein allergy (CMPA), plus there are many additional children who do not have a documented allergy, but are intolerant resulting in various GI upset, constipation or various behavioral manifestations.
 A soy-based alternative is not always the solution since many of these children cannot tolerate soy as well, Plus, many families opt to avoid soy because of the inconsistent research on its potential health effects, and its environmental effects as a commonly genetically modified (GMO) crop.